 Health IMPACTS for Florida, a UF-FSU Collaboration Integrating Medical Practice and Community-based Translational Science

 Health IMPACTS for Florida is a joint effort of the UF CTSI and the FSU College of Medicine to build a research network of physicians performing clinical research across a wide range of practices in Florida.
 Network start-up is funded by a grant from the State of Florida, matching funds from Florida State University and the UF CTSI, and a supplemental award to the UF CTSI from the NIH/NCATS.
-The BMI program, through CTS-IT has created a data capture system, portal and collaboration center.
-The Health IMPACTS for Florida website informs network participants of opportunities in research and education.
+The BMI program, through CTS-IT, created a data capture system, portal and collaboration center.

 Epic for Research